 1> upon PC5 unicast link release indicated by upper layer at L2 U2N Remote UE in RRC_CONNECTED.

 NOTE 0: It is up to UE implementation whether to initiate the procedure while T346g is running.

+NOTE 1: The L2 U2N Remote UE may ignore the PC5 unicast link release if it does not release the PC5 unicast link in source side yet during an indirect-to-direct path switch, i.e. T304 is running.

 Upon initiation of the procedure, the UE shall: